polterguy/polterguy.github.io/tutorials/getting-started/index.md

 ## What to do

 1. Open _"magic.sln"_ file in Visual Studio and click F5.
-If you're using a Mac, open a terminal window in its backend folder, and type _"dotnet run"_.
+If you're using a Mac, open a terminal window in its backend folder, and type _"dotnet run"_
 2. Open a command prompt/terminal in the frontend folder, and type _"npm link"_
 3. After npm link is done, type _"ng serve"_ in the frontend folder
 4. Go to [localhost:4200](https://localhost:4200) with your browser